Frequently Asked Questions

 No, you do not have to be Catholic to participate in The Joseph Challenge.
 However, the Sacrament of Reconciliation is only offered to baptized Catholics, and reception of Holy Communion during Mass is reserved for Catholics in the state of grace.
 Non-Catholics may participate in all other aspects of the Pilgrimage.

-No, showers are not available at St. Joseph in Clayton.
+No, showers are not available.
 This is a pilgrimage after all, which requires some sacrifice.
 Forgoing a shower for one night might simply mean you need to apply some extra deodorant in the morning.

 A ride will be available to come pick up any pilgrim who cannot physically reach the next destination of the Pilgrimage.